 However, if you’re open to eating anywhere in the city, ask a New Yorker.
 Every New Yorker I know has strong opinions about where to eat in the city.
 So if you know anyone from NYC, hit them up!
 I promise they’ll love sharing their favorite spots with you.
 If you don’t know anyone, turn to guides such as Zagat for food critic reviews or Yelp for customer reviews.
 I’d also suggest perusing food blogs based in NYC.
 Once again, Pinterest is an awesome tool.
 Just search “where to eat in NYC,” and you’ll find tons of guides to help you make your final choice.
 If a restaurant allows reservations, make one either by phone or on OpenTable.
 If not, call before going to see if there’s a wait.

 Off the top of my head here are a few of my favorite places to eat in the city:

-- Buvette– adorable French bistro in the West Village; there’s always a line on the weekends but it’s worth the wait
+- Buvette– Adorable French bistro in the West Village.
+There’s always a line on the weekends but it’s so worth the wait.

-- Waverly Inn– dine at this beautiful restaurant for a special occasion, pricey but worth it
+- Waverly Inn– Dine at this beautiful restaurant for a special occasion (be prepared to shell out the big bucks).

 4. Where to find the best shopping deals